 3.1.
 Receiving Reports

 Receiving Reports notify the Accounts Payable Department that goods or services ordered have been delivered to and received by the department.
 The Accounts Payable Department must have an approved Receiving Report on file before payment is made.
-Departments should prepare the Receiving Report on Banner Finance and submit it electronically.
+Departments should prepare the Receiving Report in LoboMart.
 The department should keep the packing slips in their files.
 The department should notify the Accounts Payable Department within five (5) days if any errors are discovered.
-Note on the Receiving Report if a shipment shows obvious damage and tell the Accounts Payable Department to stop payment if the goods received are not satisfactory.
+The department should contact the vendor if goods received are damaged.

 3.2.
 Payment for Services

 Payment for services from "Independent Contractors" are processed through the Accounts Payable Department.
-Refer to the "Purchasing Services Off Campus" Policy 4325, UBP for a thorough explanation of the types of services that qualify and the documentation required for payment.
+Refer to UAP 4325 ("Purchasing Services Off Campus") for a thorough explanation of the types of services that qualify and the documentation required for payment.
 The department must notify the Accounts Payable Department that services have been received according to specifications by submitting a Receiving Report in LoboMart.
 The University must report payments for specific services to the Internal Revenue Service on Form 1099.
 Actual expenses incurred by an independent contractor are not 1099 reportable when original receipts are submitted for reimbursement.
 The individual must attach a signed statement itemizing expenses.